QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 Step 3: calculate the deviation :math:`|h - h'|`.

-Step 4: if the deviation is larger than some fixed tolerance, set :math:`h = h'` and go to step 2, else continue.
+Step 4: if the deviation is larger than some fixed tolerance, set :math:`h = h'` and go to step 2, else return :math:`h`.

-Step 5: return :math:`h`.

 Once again, one can use the Banach contraction mapping theorem to show that this process always converges.

 The big difference here, however, is that we're iterating on a single number, rather than an :math:`n`-vector.